Changes to Federal Financial Aid Rules

-The Law School’s financial aid resources are substantial, drawing on a variety of Law School scholarship and loan funds as well as funds from external sources, and we distribute more than $3 million in grants annually to each entering class.
+The Law School’s financial aid resources are substantial, drawing on a variety of Law School scholarship and loan funds as well as funds from external sources, and we distribute more than $8 million in grants annually to each entering class.
+(Scholarships are not conditional at Michigan.
+Renewal of scholarships requires only good academic standing and full-time enrollment at the University of Michigan Law School.)

 Our graduates have an average debt that is among the lowest of top schools, and is more than $10,000 lower than the average debt for top schools.
 This is, in part, due to the lower cost of living here; in comparing awards from different schools, it is important to consider the total combination of tuition and cost of living in a given location, less any grant award, because while tuition is relatively consistent among schools, the cost of living can vary greatly, as can the amount of grants available.
+The average debt among student loan borrowers in the Class of 2023 was $145,550.

-In considering the cost of law school and the attendant debt, it is also important to weigh your options for paying off your debt at the various law schools you are considering; attending the lowest-cost school may not make sense if it requires you to limit your career options and earning potential over the course of your life.
+Non-US citizens and others who anticipate problems with eligibility for federal and private loans should contact the Law School’s Financial Aid Office as soon as possible after being admitted to discuss their situation.
+In considering the cost of law school and the attendant debt, it is also important to weigh your options for paying off your debt at the various law schools you are considering; attending the lowest-cost school may not make sense if it limits your career options and earning potential over the course of your life.

 While the expense of law school can understandably be worrisome for applicants, the financial aid and admissions professionals at Michigan Law are committed to working closely with our students to counsel and guide them about finding funding, minimizing debt, and weighing the various options available.